When looking for Halloween snack ideas, there are options! Here are 15 easy Halloween treat ideas that anyone can make for a Halloween party!

 - Donut Spiders – Break twisted pretzels apart to make creepy spider legs.
 Press them into donut holes for the body, and use mini M&Ms or other small candies for the eyes.

-- Pumpkin Krispies – Combine yellow and red food coloring to make orange Rice Krispies treats, then lightly grease your hands and roll into balls when slightly cooled.
+- Pumpkin Krispies – Combine yellow and red food coloring to make orange Rice Krispies treats, then lightly grease your hands and roll them into balls when slightly cooled.
 Use a piece of green candy or a Tootsie roll for the stem to create little Pumpkin Krispies Treats.
 Prefer the flavor of pumpkin and not the shape?
 Try these Pumpkin Spice Krispies Treats instead!

-- Candy Corn Bugles – Add a stripe of white chocolate to the pointy end of Chocolate Peanut Butter Bugles to turn them into candy corn inspired Bugles!
+- Candy Corn Bugles – Add a stripe of white chocolate to the pointy end of Chocolate Peanut Butter Bugles to turn them into candy corn-inspired Bugles!